Skip to content

 sh

-node index.js --name Alice --uppercase
+node cli.js --name Alice --uppercase

 # or with short options

-node index.js -n Alice -u
+node cli.js -n Alice -u

 And you'll see: